-M=F⋅d (2.6)
+M=Fd.
+(2.6)

-In the International System of units, M is expressed in N⋅ m, F in N and d in m.
+In the SI system of units, M is expressed in N m, F in N, and d in m.

-The value of the moment is counted positive when the rotation occurs counterclockwise (i.e. same sense as the coordinate axis) and negative for a clockwise rotation (i.e. opposite sense to the coordinate axis)
+The moment is considered positive when the rotation is counterclockwise (i.e., in the same sense as the coordinate axis) and negative when the rotation is clockwise (i.e., opposite to the sense of the coordinate axis).

-When n couples are acting in a single plane, the vector moments are all parallel between themselves (all perpendicular to the plane of action of the couples) and thus in that particular case the resultant moment is determined by the algebraic sum of the moments developed all the couples which leads to equation (2.7):
+When n couples act in a single plane, the vector moments are all parallel (all perpendicular to the plane of action of the couples), so the resultant moment is determined by the algebraic sum of the moments: